On Being Queer

 There is a lack of resources and minimal outreach done to increase the number of LGBTQ women in MBA programs

 The mission of Reaching Out MBA (ROMBA) is to increase the representation of LGBTQ identifying people in MBA programs and thus the world of business.
-ROMBA provides fellowships of $10k a year to LGBTQ students enrolled in MBA programs (so $20k total) and put on an extremely well regarded annual conference which provides ample opportunities for queer MBA students to network and recruit with LGBTQ friendly companies (see you in Minneapolis October 4-6!).
+ROMBA provides fellowships of $10k a year to LGBTQ students enrolled in MBA programs (so $20k total) and put on an extremely well regarded annual conference which provides ample opportunities for queer MBA students to network and recruit with LGBTQ friendly companies, most of whom are top tier (your MBBs and BB IB firms).
 ROMBA makes a concerted effort to provide access exclusively to those who identify as LGBTQ which is quite unlike other diversity programs I researched.

 Race and sex are hard to hide when you walk onto campus, but sexual identity does not need to be revealed.
 Everyone should decide their comfort level when it comes to being out when applying and throughout their two years on campus.
 Of course, I completely respect everyone’s individual decision on this personal issue.

 I must say though that it was particularly difficult to find queer women of color during my outreach to MBA programs.
 In fact, I spoke to exactly one woman of color throughout the entire process.

 Should queer women of color be more visible?

 I fully support the notion of joining the admissions committee to lead tours and field questions from prospective students to give queerness a face and identity in MBA programs and wonder what else, if anything can be done to enhance visibility.

 From the start of the application process, I decided to proudly share my queer identity in part because it is who I am, but also because I think it’s important to increase queer access to worlds that are not ‘traditionally’ queer.